Double Descent and Other Interpolation Phenomena in GANs: Pseudo-supervision: A practical alternative to adding supervision

-\topicRed{We have extremely low generalization error when $n_\PS = n$, even though the loss function does not try to optimize any PCA type loss.} When $n_\PS = n$, we have $n_{\UNSUP} = 0$ and the loss $\mcL^\TRAIN(\mG, \mcD) = \|\mG \mZ^\PS_\mcS - \mX^\PS \|_F^2$ is completely pseudo-supervised.
+We have extremely low generalization error when $n_\PS = n$, even though the loss function does not try to optimize any PCA-type loss.
+When $n_\PS = n$, we have $n_{\UNSUP} = 0$ and the loss $\mcL^\TRAIN(\mG, \mcD) = \|\mG \mZ^\PS_\mcS - \mX^\PS \|_F^2$ is completely pseudo-supervised.
 One would expect this scenario to perform poorly since the pseudo-supervised examples do not provide any information, and indeed it does -- for small $k$.
 However, when $k$ is large, we perform well, even though the loss does not attempt to minimize the original PCA loss.
 Thus, instead of guessing the true latent dimension $m$ that is required for good performance in the standard setting of \cref{sec:noDD}, \textbf{we can simply add pseudo-supervision and increase overparameterization to achieve low generalization error!}

-\topicRed{ As can be seen from the first column of \cref{fig:psResults}, we achieve better generalization performance via double descent phenomena, and we also accelerate training convergence.} The accelerated convergence may be partly due to the unsupervised loss dropping off when $n_\PS = n$; however, we will address this in the next section by having a more regularized loss function.
+As can be seen from the first column of \cref{fig:psResults}, we achieve better generalization performance via the double descent phenomenon, and we also accelerate training convergence.
+Interestingly, convergence time actually exhibits double descent as well.
+The accelerated convergence may be partly due to the unsupervised loss dropping off when $n_\PS = n$; however, we will address this in the next section by having a more regularized loss function.